c1728p9/board-recovery-instructions/unbricking_guide.md

 # Unbricking and Updating Corrupted mbed Devices
-An older version of DAPLink can potentially brick your microcontroller if you attempt to update its firmware on a Windows 10 machine.
-When bricked, the application on your device will no longer execute and the device itself will no longer mount in your OS.
-The bricking is a result of the device's bootloader getting corrupted during the flashing process.
-We have witnessed the bricking occur on select NXP/Freescale microcontrollers that are packaged with this specific version of DAPLink.
+Microcontrollers with older firmwares can potentially have their bootloaders bricked or interfaces corrupted if you attempt to update the device on a Windows 8 or Windows 10 machine.
+When the interface is corrupted, the application on your device will no longer execute, and depending on whether or not the bootloader was actually bricked, the device itself will no longer mount in your OS.
+This bricking is a result of the device's DAPLink(CMSIS_DAP) bootloader getting overwritten during an interface update.
+We have witnessed the bricking occur on select NXP/Freescale microcontrollers that are packaged with older firmwares.
 If you believe your device is bricked, or worried that it may become bricked, this guide will help you in recovering and updating your board properly.

 Fear not, the procedures outlined in this document will NOT cause your board to get bricked.
 Begin by following the flowchart below to determine what needs to be done to recover and/or safely update the DAPLink firmware on your board.

 ![](images/flowchart.png "Flowchart used to determine status of board")

 If the flowchart has determined that your board is _bricked_, then follow the steps in the section `Unbricking corrupted bootloader`.
-If your device is not bricked, then follow the steps outlined in the section `Safely update with Windows 10`.
+If your device is not bricked, then follow the steps outlined in the section `Safely update device`.

 ## Unbricking corrupted bootloader
 Follow the steps in this section if the flowchart at the beginning of the document determined that your board's bootloader has been bricked.
 Alternatively, if you already have access to a [Segger J-Link](https://www.segger.com/products/debug-probes/j-link/), a [P&E Multilink](http://www.pemicro.com/products/product_viewDetails.cfm?product_id=15320137&productTab=1), or a [FRDM Development Board](http://www.nxp.com/products/software-and-tools/hardware-development-tools/freedom-development-boards:FREDEVPLA), you can follow the steps outline in the tutorial found [here](https://mcuoneclipse.com/2016/06/26/how-to-recover-the-opensda-v2-x-bootloader/).
 If you follow said tutorial instead, please recover your board using the _DAPlink firmware_ linked in the `Required items` section below.